-In the first three months of 2021, a total of approximately 48,000 meters were drilled as part of the exploration and category conversion program on the Cariboo Gold Project on Mosquito Creek (8,900 meters), Lowhee (9,000 meters), Valley (15,000 meters) and Shaft (15,000 meters).
+During the six months ended June 30, 2021, a total of approximately 93,000 meters were drilled as part of the exploration and category conversion program on the Cariboo Gold Project on Mosquito Creek (10,000 meters), Lowhee (18,000 meters), Valley (33,000 meters) and Shaft (32,000 meters).
 Up to ten diamond drill rigs were utilized.
 The drilling confirmed down dip extensions of mineralized vein corridors and high-grade intercepts within the current mineral resource estimate.
 The mineral resource estimate incorporates eight deposit areas; the Shaft and Mosquito Creek deposits on Island Mountain, Cow and Valley deposits on Cow Mountain, and Lowhee, KL, BC Vein and Bonanza Ledge deposits on Barkerville Mountain at a cut-off grade of 2.1 g/t Au ("grams per metric tonne").
-The objective of the 2021 exploration and delineation program is to convert inferred resources to indicated resources to support reserves for the ongoing feasibility study and to increase overall ounces in the inferred and indicated resource categories by exploring the depth and strike potential of the known deposits.
+The objective of the 2021 exploration and delineation program is to convert inferred resources to indicated resource sto support reserves for the ongoing feasibility study and to increase overall ounces in the inferred and indicated resource categories by exploring the depth and strike potential of the known deposits.

-In April 2021, the Company announced drilling results from the category conversion drill program campaign which included the final assay results form the 2020 exploration and delineation drill campaign on Valley (Cow Mountain), Mosquito and Shaft Zones.
-The drilling results included holes CM-20-085 to CM-20-100 and IM-20-37 to IM-20-053 with the following highlights:
+In Q2 2021, the Company announced drilling results from the category conversion drill program campaign which included the final assay results form the 2020 exploration and delineation drill campaign on Valley (Cow Mountain), Mosquito and Shaft Zones (Island Mountain) and Lowhee Zones (Barkerville Mountain).
+The drilling results are highlighted below: